Embedder

 What peripherals does Embedder support?

-2,000+ peripherals across the major vendors: Texas Instruments, Analog Devices (including Maxim Integrated), Microchip, STMicroelectronics, NXP, Infineon, and more.
+3,000+ peripherals across the major vendors: STMicroelectronics, Espressif, Nordic Semiconductor, Microchip, NXP, Texas Instruments, Infineon, Silicon Labs, Renesas, Analog Devices (including Maxim Integrated), and RISC-V families.

 What schematic formats does Embedder support?